Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 ### **.NET Renderer Setup**

 1. To setup [the .NET Renderer with the Quantum project](https://github.com/Sitefinity/sitefinity-aspnetcore-mvc-samples/tree/master/src/quantum-sample-page) follow the [procedure for setup](https://www.progress.com/documentation/sitefinity-cms/setup-the-asp.net-core-renderer).
-2. Download and setup the database as described in the section above(Prerequisites)
+2. Download and restore the database as described in the section above(Prerequisites)
+3. Change the name of the database in the connection string to SitefinityQuantumNetCore141.
-3. Run the renderer and navigate to /quantum-sample-page on the frontend or open it in the backend.
+4. Run the renderer and navigate to /quantum-sample-page on the frontend or open it in the backend.